aivot-digital/.github/README.md

 | [PULL_REQUEST_TEMPLATE.md](./.github/PULL_REQUEST_TEMPLATE.md) | Automatically via .github repository (unless specifically overwritten by repository) | No customizations needed | The issue templates in this directory follow the respective templates defined in Clickup.       |
 | [SECURITY.md](./docs/SECURITY.md)                              | Automatically via .github repository (unless specifically overwritten by repository) | No customizations needed | Not based on a template                                                                         |

-**community health files that aren't used** *Discussion category forms*: Currently we don't use the discussions feature of GitHub.
+## Community health files that aren't used

+**Discussion category forms:** Currently we don't use the discussions feature of GitHub.

-*FUNDING.yml*: Since we follow the principle of Fair-Code, we reserve the right of commercialization.
+**FUNDING.yml:** Since we follow the principle of Fair-Code, we reserve the right of commercialization.
 Therefore we refrain from donations.

-*SUPPORT.md*: We use the [config.yml](./.github/ISSUE_TEMPLATE/config.yml) to configure the support option.
+**SUPPORT.md:** We use the [config.yml](./.github/ISSUE_TEMPLATE/config.yml) to configure the support option.

 # Miscellaneous
 Overview over miscellaneous files for licensing, information etc. commonly used in our projects.